alevanni/imperial-metric-converter/README.md

  - Copy the sample.env file to .env and set the variables appropriately
  - To run the tests uncomment NODE_ENV=test in your .env file
  - To run the tests in the console, use the command npm run test.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"
+ - Postman test cases can be found in /tests/GET suite.postman_collection.json

-Write the following tests in tests/1_unit-tests.js:
+ - A very basic manual test case template can be found in /tests/IMC_TestCase.ods Write the following tests in tests/1_unit-tests.js:

  - convertHandler should correctly read a whole number input.